Deuteron electromagnetic form factors and tensor polarization observables in the framework of the hard-wall AdS/QCD model: Hard-wall model of AdS/QCD

-The finitness condition of 5D action in the AdS space is provided by cut off at the IR boundary in the hard-wall model.
-Confinement and chiral symmetry breaking properties of QCD are ensured by this cut-off.
-The action for the hard-wall model is written \cite{35,36,37,38,39,40,41}:
+The finiteness condition of 5D action in AdS space is provided by cutoff at the IR boundary in the hard-wall model.
+The confinement and chiral symmetry breaking properties of QCD are ensured by this cut-off.
+The action for the hard-wall model is expressed as \cite{35,36,37,38,39,40,41}: